setalosas/beefx/README.md

 The playground is intented to run in Chrome and for now I don't plan test other browsers.
 However:
 * It works in Firefox but the UI controls are ugly.
 * It works in Edge, but a few effects have some sound artifacts.
 (I will find out why as Edge is more comfortable for development than Chrome as it's much faster.)
-* It works in Android Chrome on phones too if someone has quite small fingers.
+* It works in Android Chrome on phones too if someone has quite small fingers (or a huge phone).

 # Acknowledgments